 SPaG (Spelling, Punctuation and Grammar)

-Click on the link below for SPaG games that will help develop understanding of SPaG-
+Click on the image below for SPaG games that will help develop understanding of SPaG-

-Being able to recall the times tables is huge skill and will have benefits across all areas of the Maths curriculum.
-Make sure that your child is practising their times tables regularly at home.
-Here is some links that might help-
+Being able to recall the times tables is a huge skill and will have benefits across all areas of the Maths curriculum.
+In Year for the expectation is that children can recall their times table up to the 12x.
+Make sure that your child is practising their times tables regularly at home both verbally and written.
+Here is some links (click the image) that might help-